tomdorr/COM304_FOUNDATION_1/introductionToGitHub.md

 To synchronise your repository with the upstream use the following commands

 If you have not set up the upstream repo

 ```
 git remote add upstream https://github.com/gallenc/COM304_FOUNDATION_1.git
 ```
-Once the upstream is set use
+Once the upstream is set, use

 ```
 git fetch upstream